Investigation? Review? Biden faces a messaging dilemma

 WASHINGTON (AP) — When Hillary Clinton was running for president, her campaign wanted a gentler way to talk about the criminal investigation into her private email server, so they called it a "security review."

 Now President Joe Biden's team is using similar language when talking about the discovery of classified documents in his Delaware home and former office.
-Karine Jean-Pierre, the White House press secretary, tends to describe the situation as a "review" or a "legal process," using the term "investigation" much less frequently.
+Karine Jean-Pierre, the White House press secretary, has often described the situation as a "review" or a "legal process," using the term "investigation" less frequently.

 “Between the media and political concerns of protecting a president by being transparent, and the legal concerns of not speaking when you don’t know everything, there’s got to be a balance,” said Lanny Davis, who served as a legal adviser to then-President Bill Clinton as he faced investigations from independent counsel Ken Starr.